 Also, apply orchid food on your gardenia once per month starting from the growing season ( mid to late spring) until the end of summer.
-Stop the fertilizer completely in winter as such season is gardenia rest season.
+Stop the fertilizer completely in winter as gardenia will go dormant in winter.

 But fertilizing them can boost their growth.
 They do well with balanced N-P-K fertilizer.
 The more balanced the fertilizer the better for succulents.

 And some orchid fertilizers are balanced or semi-balanced. like orchid fertilizer with N-P-K of 20-20-20.
-While such proportion is very heavy for succulents.
-But you can use the 1/4 of the manufacturer dose recommendation.
+While the such proportion is very heavy for succulents.
+But you can use 1/4 of the manufacturer’s recommeded dose.
 By doing so you give your succulents what can tolerate.

 Orchid food can be used on roses, succulents, and other plants.
 Like any other fertilizer, orchid food contains the macronutrients that all plants need and will appreciate having them.